 Poughkeepsie Journal ‘Pleasant Valley Library hopes to break ground on expansion, renovation 2 years after fire‘ – Sept.
 16, 2020

 PV Library Board of Trustees President Joy Dyson was on Q92s Annie in the Morning show to talk about our plans and fundraising drive.
-You can listen to her interview here:
+You can listen to her interview here: Audio Player00:0000:00Use Up/Down Arrow keys to increase or decrease volume.

 We’ve also included the Town of Pleasant Valley Planning Board meeting in which we were granted approval to rebuild and expand the library.